xtophd/OCP4-Workshop/documentation/20-Advanced-Redeploy-Router.md

-# 20 ADVANCED - Delete and Redeploy Routers
+# 20 Advanced: Delete and Redeploy Routers

 ## Deploy a fresh OCP router